abap2UI5/docs/docs/configuration/performance.md

 * Follow the usual ABAP best practices: reduce loops, use sorted tables, etc., just like with ALV in the past

 ### Performance Issues?
-Try to minimize them and create a sample.
-We are happy to analyze and check if we can make abap2UI5 run even faster.
+If you encounter performance issues, try creating a sample and submitting a pull request to the samples repository.
+We’d be happy to analyze and see if we can make abap2UI5 even faster.